 Keep God's covenant, and He will keep you enjoying covenant blessings.
-That awesome truth we find in Psalm 25:14, where we read: "The secret of the Lord is with them that fear Him; and lie will show them His covenant."
+That awesome truth we find in Psalm 25:14, where we read: "The secret of the LORD is with them that fear him; and he will show them his covenant."

 The secret of the Lord is not information about one's name being in the Lamb's book of life.
 That is no secret, as we saw yesterday.
 A walk of meekness before God shows that one's name is in that book.